Frequently Asked Questions

 What is the difference between counselling and psychotherapy?

 The subtle differences can be confusing.
 In short, counselling is a more direct, short-term approach to dealing with specific areas or situations in your life.
 Psychotherapy, on the other hand, is a deeper and more engaged process of inner exploration and healing.
+Psychotherapy tends to entail a detailed treatment plan and leverages evidence-based approaches to support you working towards your goals.

 I am looking to access some mental health support, but what support do I need?
 There seems to be different types of mental health professionals out there.

 You are right, there are different types of mental health professionals out there and you may need to access specific ones, depending on your needs.
 Here is a breakdown that might help you determine what service(s) you may require.
-A psychiatrist is a specialist and is a doctor (who has attended Medical School) who has done more extensive studies in the field of mental health and can legally prescribe medication, diagnose people, and provide mental health therapy.
+A psychiatrist is a doctor (who has attended Medical School) but is a specialist who has done more extensive studies in the field of mental health and can legally prescribe medication, diagnose people, and provide mental health therapy.
 A family doctor can also legally prescribe medication, diagnose people and some do at times provide mental health therapy.
 A psychologist detains a Doctorate in Psychology and can diagnose people and provide mental health therapy, but not prescribe medication.
 A psychotherapist or a social worker has a Master’s Degree and can provide mental health therapy, but not prescribe medication or diagnose people.
 And a life coach can provide guidance on life decisions and peer support, but cannot prescribe medication, diagnose people, or provide mental health therapy.